PennyLaneAI/pennylane-cirq/README.rst

 All contributors to PennyLane-Cirq will be listed as authors on the releases.

-We also encourage bug reports, suggestions for new features and enhancements, and even links to cool projects or applications built on PennyLane and Target Framework.
+We also encourage bug reports, suggestions for new features and enhancements, and even links to cool projects or applications built on PennyLane and Cirq.

 Authors